It is pitch dark. You are likely to be eaten by a Grue.

 You find a Zork.

 In 1979, after extensive refinements and bug testing, and sporting a 600-word parser vocabulary, Zork I is deemed finished.
 Despite all the effort to squeeze Zork into the confines of the burgeoning personal computer market, Infocom makes its first sale of Zork I with its version for the PDP-11.
 This platform is hardly a growing concern, however, so Infocom starts to shop the micro-computer version around for a distributor.
-One possibility floated is Microsoft, but upon contacting them Joel Berez learns that they are already selling a version of the original Colossal Cave game.
-They then find someone in the neighbourhood: Personal Software Inc., aka Visicorp (makers of VisiCalc, the first spreadsheet program for PCs), of Cambridge, Mass.
+One possibility floated is Microsoft, but upon contacting them Joel Berez learns that they are already selling a version of Adventure, for the TRS-80 and Apple II, via their Consumer Products division.
+Infocom then finds someone in the neighbourhood: Personal Software Inc., aka Visicorp (makers of VisiCalc, the first spreadsheet program for PCs), of Cambridge, Mass.
 A pioneering company in the publishing of software developed by others, Zork wasn’t the first piece of entertainment software from Personal Software; The Electric Paintbrush (author Ken Anderson), Bridge Challenger (author George Duisman), Time Trek (author Brad Templeton) and perhaps most notably Microchips, by Peter Jennings, are also put out by Personal Software.
 Company co-founder Dan Fylstra is already familiar with Zork, having previously played it on a computer while studying at the Harvard Business School.
 Reaching an agreement with PS in June of 1980, Blank and crew cash their first royalty cheque as Zork for the TRS-80 Model I hits the streets in time for Christmas.
 In 1980, working for Apple, Bruce Daniels creates a ZIP for the game for the Apple II.
 6000 copies of Zork sell for the machine in eight months.
-In all, one million copies of Zork I sell world-wide for a wide variety of computer platforms.
+In all, one million copies of Zork I end up selling worldwide for a wide variety of computer platforms.

-While considering the release of Part II of Zork, the Infocom group becomes unhappy about PS’s lacklustre support for Zork I, and soon learn that Personal Software is planning to drop their entertainment software line while transforming into a new company called VisiCorp.
-Infocom thusly decides to wade into the daunting waters of software game publishing, finding time-shared factory and one room of office space in the Faneuil Hall Marketplace in the Boston area and bankrolling the venture with money from the founders, as well as bank loans they themselves guarantee.
-Bringing on marketing manager Mort Rosenthal, with Joel Berez installed as Infocom president, they set up offices and make their debuts as software publishers with Zork II in 1981.
-The Zork trilogy is concluded with Zork III: The Dungeon Master, produced over the course of a year and released in 1982.
+While considering the release of Part II of Zork, the Infocom group becomes unhappy about PS’s lackluster support for Zork I, and soon learn that Personal Software is planning to drop their entertainment software line while transforming into a new company called VisiCorp.
+Infocom thusly decides to wade into the daunting waters of software game publishing, finding time-shared factory space and one room of offices in the Faneuil Hall Marketplace in the Boston area and bankrolling the venture with money from the founders, as well as bank loans they themselves guarantee.
+Bringing on marketing manager Mort Rosenthal, with Joel Berez installed as Infocom president, they hang up their shingle and make their debuts as software publishers with Zork II in 1981.
+The Zork trilogy is concluded with Zork III: The Dungeon Master produced over the course of a year and released in 1982.
 This is also the same year that published author Michael Berlyn joins Infocom as a game designer or Implementer (IMP).
 Creating the diabolically difficult Suspended (1983), as well as co-authoring Infidel and Cutthroats with Jerry Wolper, Berlyn would leave the company in 1986 and, among other things, create the Bubsy games for Accolade.

 You find a clue.